jasonclark/voice-user-interface/meta/assets/bot-script.md

 > U: HeyLibrary, How do I contact the libraries?

-> A: Oh, we have a feedback form.
+> A: Oh, we have a contact form.
 Here is the link.
+Or, our number is 406-994-0000.

 > U: Thanks!